james-card/coroutines/README.md

 * Added Doxygen comments.
 * Added clarifying comments in some of the less-intuitive code.
 * Provided a work-around for a bug in MSVC's 64-bit version of longjmp.
+* Renamed previous "state" memeber of the coroutine object to "context" and added a CoroutineState to track the running state of the coroutine.

 # Example Usage
 Example of a simple set of routines in a round robin scheduler.
 This configuration will have each function update the passed in value twice before releasing the mutex that gates operation.